kefasin/SantiagoOld/README.md

 Currently it only implements the fastcgi protocol connector and a minimal application server.
 Its boost asio based asynchronous request handling system is designed to solve the c10k problem.
 It is designed to enable easy creation of new asynchronous services(like authentication service,database service etc.).
 It exposes the underlying boost asio api in a safe manner so as to enable users to use the existing asio facilities to create these services.

-If you have any feedback or find this useful please send me a mail at wil.pazhorickal@gmail.com.
-It would be a great encouragement for me to continue on the project.
+If you have any feedback or find this useful please send me a mail at wilson@kefassoftwares.com.
+It would be a great encouragement for us to continue on the project.

 Tasks
 -----